brendangamblin/brendangamblin.github.io/Windows-Active-Directory/README.md

 # Windows Active Directory

 ## 📌 Overview
-[Write a 2–3 sentence summary of what the project is about, why you did it, and what skills it demonstrates.]
+Built and Configured a Windows Active Directory domain on Windows Server 2022 to improve centralized management and DNS configuration in my homelab.
+This project sharpened my skills in setting up core services like AD DS and DNS, and prepared me for real-world IT support tasks involving user and network administration.

 ---

 ## 🛠️ Lab Setup
-- Tools/Software Used: Windows Server 2022, Proxmox, and Server Manager
+- Tools/Software Used: Windows Server 2022, Powershell, Proxmox, DNS Manager, and Server Manager
-- Environment: 1 VM acting as the Domain Controller
+- Environment: 1 VM acting as the Domain Controller on Windows Server 2022

 ---

 ## 🔎 Objectives
-- To configure a AD Domain so I can connect my other Windows VM's for easier management.
+- To configure a AD Domain so I can connect my other Windows VM's for improved management.
-- To practive working in a Windows Server environment
+- To practice working in a Windows Server environment
 - To simulate an business environment to practice troubleshooting user support tickets.

 ---